DuongVinh2609/pronunciation-assessment/README.md

 ## 🗃️ Dataset & Preprocessing

+This project uses the **[SpeechOcean762](https://www.speechocean.com/datacenter/details/142.html)** dataset — a large-scale corpus for non-native English pronunciation assessment.
+It includes audio from L2 English learners with diverse proficiency levels.

 The model expects data in a **Kaldi-style format**:
 - `wav.scp`, `text`, `utt2spk`, `lexicon.txt`, and `text-phone` mappings
 - Audio at 16kHz, mono-channel, `.wav` format